mdraselhossain24/create-package/Readme.md

 If you have TypeScript or Flow installed we also check for type errors with this command.

-## Converting to a Custom Setup

-If you’re a power user and you aren’t happy with the default configuration, you can "eject" from the tool and use it as a boilerplate generator.

-Running `npm run eject` copies all the configuration files and the transitive dependencies (Rollup, Babel, ESLint, etc) right into your project so you have full control over them.
-Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
-At this point, you’re on your own.

 ## Philosophy

 - **One Dependency** — Nice developer experience and easy way to update your build tools.